 }

-If you’re ready to dive into the world of graph query languages, here’s a step-by-step roadmap to get started:
+If you’re new to graph query languages, here’s a step-by-step roadmap to get started: